mehrdust/css_test/README.md

 At the end of you test you should submit 2 zip files
  - 1 containing the implementation of tasks A to F
  - 1 containing the implementation of all tasks

+# Testing the tasks

+Each task is done inside a separate branch.
+So there are 7 branches: task_A, task_B, task_C, ..., task_G

+## Test each task individually
+checkout to a given branch to see the changes under that particular task, for example:

+`git checkout task_B`

+## Check tasks A-F
+Since branches task_A to task_F are created sequentially, to see the outcome of tasks A-F simply checkout to task_F:

+`git checkout task_F`

+## Check task G

+`git checkout task_G`

+## test the web page using python's SimpleHTTPServer

+run the following command and point to <ip_address>:8000 on your browser:

+`python -m SimpleHTTPServer 8000`